 Let's assume you were granted observing time with MATISSE in service mode.
 This means that you have to prepare your Phase 2 material including observation blocks, instructions (ReadMe), and finding charts with the p2 web interface before a deadline given in the Web Letter.
 We recommend you collect all the necessary documentation first:

 - The VLT Service Mode Guidelines

-This tutorial provides a step-by-step example of the preparation of a set of OBs for MATISSE, the mid-infrared 4-telescope beam combiner for the VLTI.
+This tutorial provides a step-by-step example of the preparation of a set of OBs for MATISSE using the GRA4MAT mode.
 Observing preparation for all telescopes on Paranal, including the VLTI, must use the new p2 web interface.
 Please see http://www.eso.org/sci/observing/phase2/p2intro.html for more information on how to use p2.

-In this tutorial we will prepare a concatenation of a science target (SCI) OB and one OB (CAL) for the calibrator that performs observations in the L-band with the HIGH+ spectral resolution and N band at low spectral resolution.
-All MATISSE GRA4MAT service mode observations must use the OB container, with either a CAL-SCI or SCI-CAL sequence of OBs.
+In this tutorial we will prepare a concatenation of a science target (SCI) OB and a calibrator (CAL) OB that performs observations in the L-band with the HIGH+ spectral resolution and N band at low spectral resolution.
+All MATISSE GRA4MAT service mode observations must use the OB container, with either a CAL-SCI, SCI-CAL, or CAL-SCI-CAL sequence of OBs.

 This tutorial was created using the p2demo account at http://www.eso.org/p2demo.
 You can use this account as a sandbox for learning how to use p2.
 To create OBs for your own runs, go to http://www.eso.org/p2 and login to your user portal account.
 You will then see your own runs.

 If instead to are using the p2demo account runs for a number of instruments appear in the folders area on the left since the same tutorial account is used for all of them.
 Select the folder named MATISSE and click the "+" sign to the left of it.